EthanEFung/water-walls/README.md

 [5, 3, 7, 4]
        ^  ^
 1st wall height: 7
-2nd wall height: 4 -> 4 is less than 7 -> do not assign
+2nd wall height: 4 -> 4 is less than 7 -> search for second wall..

+iteration is done,
 return largest area of trapped water
 */
 ```